misterspeedy/FsExcel/README.md

 open FsExcel
 open ClosedXML.Excel

-// ClosedXml currently depends SixLabors.Fonts -
+// ClosedXml currently depends on SixLabors.Fonts -
 // we use that to enumerate fonts so this code works cross-platform: let fontNames =
     SixLabors.Fonts.SystemFonts.Collection.Families